Traces of cyanide are found in the blood of Vietnamese and Americans found dead in a Bangkok hotel

 The six had last been seen alive when food was delivered to the room Monday afternoon.
 The staff saw one woman receive the food, and security footage showed the rest arriving one by one shortly after.
 There were no other visitors, no one was seen leaving and the door was locked.
 A maid found them Tuesday afternoon when they failed to check out of the room.

+Upon entering the room, hotel staff found that food ordered from the previous day was left untouched, with some servings of fried rice still under plastic wrap.
+While the food was untouched, several used teacups were on a nearby table, next to two thermoses.

 Lt.
-Gen. Trairong Piwpan, chief of the Thai police force's forensic division, said there were traces of cyanide in the cups and thermoses that police found in the room.
+Gen. Trairong Piwpan, chief of the Thai police force's forensic division, said there were traces of cyanide in the cups and thermoses police found.

-This was later confirmed by the initial autopsy results of the six bodies that was performed at Bangkok’s Chulalongkorn Hospital.
-Kornkiat Vongpaisarnsin, head of the forensic medicine department at Chulalongkorn University’s medical school, said at a news conference that there was cyanide found in the blood of all six bodies, and a CAT scan showed no signs of blunt force trauma, reinforcing the hypothesis that they had been poisoned.
+Initial results from autopsies of the six bodies, performed at Bangkok’s Chulalongkorn Hospital, were shared later Wednesday.
+Kornkiat Vongpaisarnsin, head of the forensic medicine department at Chulalongkorn University’s medical school, said at a news conference that there was cyanide found in the blood of all six, and a CAT scan showed no signs of blunt force trauma, reinforcing the hypothesis that they had been poisoned.

-Chulalongkorn’s dean of medicine, Chanchai Sittipunt, said the team knows enough from the cyanide to determine it's likely the cause of death.
+Chulalongkorn’s dean of medicine, Chanchai Sittipunt, said the team knew enough from the cyanide to determine it was likely the cause of death.

 Bangkok police chief Lt.
 Gen. Thiti Sangsawang identified the dead as two Vietnamese Americans and four Vietnamese nationals, and said they were three men and three women.
 Their ages ranged from 37 to 56, according to Noppasin Punsawat, Bangkok deputy police chief.
 He said the case appeared to be personal and would not impact the safety of tourists.

 A husband and wife among the dead had invested about 10 million baht ($278,000) with two of the others, and that could be a motive, said Noppasin, citing information obtained from relatives.
 The investment was meant to build a hospital in Japan and the group might have been meeting to settle the matter.
-The police say one killed the rest, but did not say which of the six is the suspect.
+Police say one killed the rest but did not say which of the six was the suspect.

 Bangkok police chief Lt.
 Gen. Thiti Sangsawang said Tuesday that four bodies were in the living room and two in the bedroom.
-He said two of them appeared to try to reach for the door but collapsed before they could.
+He said two bodies appeared to have tried reaching for the door but collapsed before they could.

 Noppasin said Wednesday that a seventh person whose name was part of the hotel booking was a sibling of one of the six and left Thailand on July 10.
 Police believe the seventh person had no involvement in the deaths.